seank-reid/Fortinet/README.md

 - `geo_<Country>` geography address objects
 - Address groups for **all countries** and **continents**

-This is helpful because **geo objects aren’t populated in the config by default**, but you can still use them once they exist as address objects (policies, VPN rules, etc.).
+This is helpful because geo objects aren’t populated in the config by default, but you can still use them once they exist as address objects (policies, VPN rules, etc.).

 ## How to Use